bluzelle/swarmDB/README.md

 where the properties are:

 - "bootstrap_file" - the path to a file containing the list of peers in the swarm that this node will be participating in.
 See below.
-- "debug_logging" - set this value to true to include debug level log messages in the logs
+- "debug_logging" (optional)- set this value to true to include debug level log messages in the logs
 - "ethereum" - is your Ethereum block chain address, used to pay for transactions.
 - "ethereum_io_api_token" - this is used to identify the SwarmDB daemon to Etherscan Developer API (see https://etherscan.io/apis).
 Use the given value for now, this  property may be moved out the config file in the future.
 - "listener_address" - the ip address that SwarmDB will use
 - "listener_port" - the socket address where SwarmDB will listen for protobuf and web socket requests.
 - "http_port" - the listen port where a HTTP api is exposed for blockchain integration
-- "log_to_stdout" - directs SwarmDB to log output to stdout when true.
+- "log_to_stdout" (optional) - directs SwarmDB to log output to stdout when true.
-- "logfile_dir" - location of log files (default: logs/)
+- "logfile_dir" (optional -- If running on the same machine the log dir MUST be unique for each node) - location of log files (default: logs/)
-- "logfile_max_size" - approx. maximum combined size of the logs before deletion occurs (default: 512K)
+- "logfile_max_size" (optional) - approx. maximum combined size of the logs before deletion occurs (default: 512K)
-- "logfile_rotation_size" - approximate size of log file must be before rotation (default: 64K)
+- "logfile_rotation_size" (optional) - approximate size of log file must be before rotation (default: 64K)
-- "max_storage" - the approximate maximum limit for the storage that SwarmDB will use in the current instance (default: 2G)
+- "max_storage" (optional) - the approximate maximum limit for the storage that SwarmDB will use in the current instance (default: 2G)
 - "uuid" - the universally unique identifier that this instance of SwarmDB will use to uniquely identify itself.
-- "peer_validation_enabled" - set this to true to enable blacklisting and uuid signature verification
+- "peer_validation_enabled" (optional)- set this to true to enable blacklisting and uuid signature verification
-- "signed_key" - a key generated from the node's UUID and the Bluzelle private key.
+- "signed_key" - (required if peer_validation enabled) a key generated from the node's UUID and the Bluzelle private key.
 If peer_validation_enabled is set to true, the node owner must provide the node's uuid to a Bluzelle representative who will generate the signed_key.
 The key must be added to the config file as a single line of text with no carriage returns or line feeds.

 All size entries use the same notation as storage: B, K, M, G & T or none (bytes)